 Signs of Potato Poisoning

 Because horses are so large, one or two bites of a potato is not going to hurt them.
 However, if they ingest multiple potatoes or a potato plant, they will typically show multiple signs of potato poisoning.
-The severity of the symptoms depends on how much was ingested.
+The severity of the signs depends on how much was ingested.

-What to Do If Your Horse Gets Ahold Of Potatoes
+What to Do If Your Horse Gets Ahold of Potatoes

 If your horse has stolen a couple bites of a potato, you do not need to be alarmed immediately.
 Because of their large size, horses are much hardier than people when it comes to consuming toxic or poisonous materials.
 So, the first step is to estimate how many potatoes they have eaten.
 One or two bites of some potato chips, for example, is nothing to fret over.